Jimmy King (Emmerdale)

-Jimmy King is a fictional character from the British ITV soap opera Emmerdale, played by Nick Miles.
-He made his first appearance on 19 February 2004 and has appeared on the show ever since.
-Introduced alongside brothers Matthew (Matt Healy), Max (Charlie Kemp) and Carl (Tom Lister), as well as his father Tom (Ken Farrington), Jimmy has evolved from a hard, cold businessman to a devoted husband and a comical character.
-This personality transformation followed the deaths of all his brothers in 2005, 2008 and 2012 respectively, his murder of his father in 2006 and a marriage to Nicola Blackstock (Nicola Wheeler) since 2010.
+Jimmy King is a fictional character from the British ITV soap opera Emmerdale, portrayed by Nick Miles.
+He made his first appearance on 19 February 2004, and departed on 27 August 2026.

+The character was introduced as a member of the newly-established King Family alongside his father Tom King (Ken Farrington) and his threw younger brothers: Matthew (Matt Healy), Carl (Tom Lister), and Max (Charlie Kemp) respectively.
+Over the years Jimmy has evolved from a callous businessman to a devoted husband and even a comical relief as well on certain occasions.
+This personality transformation followed the deaths of all his brothers on different occasions, the murder of his father on Christmas Day 2006, the introduction of his long-lost sister Scarlett Nicholls (Kelsey-Beth Crossley), and his beloved marriage with Nicola Blackstock (Nicola Wheeler) since 2010.

-Jimmy's storylines have included his various business dealings, a feud with the Sugden family, being stabbed by Daz Eden (Luke Tittensor) following an arson attack which he started, the breakdown of his marriage to Sadie King (Patsy Kensit), his marriage to Nicola, becoming a father in later life, suffering from amnesia following a blow to the head by Kelly Windsor (Adele Silva), money troubles and discovering he had a son following sperm donation.
+Jimmy's storylines have included his various family business dealings, a feud with the Sugden family, being stabbed by Daz Eden (Luke Tittensor) following an arson attack which he started, the breakdown of his estranged marriage to Sadie King (Patsy Kensit), his marriage to Nicola, becoming a father in later life, suffering from amnesia following a blow to the head by his ex-fiance Kelly Windsor (Adele Silva) coping with money troubles, discovering he had a son following sperm donation, and finding out that his nephew Thomas King (James Chase) had been absuing the latter's wife Belle Dingle (Eden Taylor-Draper) for months.

+Ultimately, it was reported on 17 May 2026 that Miles had been axed from the role after 22 years.
+The character ended up getting killed-off after crashing his car into the marquee celebrating the wedding of Joe Tate and Dawn Fletcher themselves.